betobeto/alzamon-site-versioned/_posts/2023-02-10-european-comics-scene-angouleme.md

 </figure>

 Crossing the Charente River over a pedestrian bridge you get to a gathering of former spirit warehouses _(Quai de la Charente)_  which today houses Angoulême’s **Musee de la BD** and the **Quartier Jeunesse** or Children’s quarter which, as you may guess, hosts kid-friendly exhibitions and activities.
 A nationwide comics contest among France’s school students has its annual exhibition here.
 Expect it to be flooded with school groups and families at all times, while pretending to be all comics scholar and stuff about your favorite kid’s comics artists while surrounded by French-speaking tiny and not so tiny, energetic tots in all directions.
-But if you have a problem with children, then why try your hand at kid’s comics to start? ;)
+But if you have a problem with children, then why bother with kids' comics for a start? ;)

 <figure>